MicrosoftDocs/power-platform/power-virtual-agents/authoring-template-topics.md

 1. Select **Lesson 1** and work through to **Lesson 4**.
 Review the title and description, and see what trigger phrases are being used.

-1. Select **Authoring canvas** to see the bot's flow, including the bot's comments, expected user responses, decision points, and entity references.
+1. Select **Go to authoring canvas** on each topic's details page to see the bot's flow; including the bot's comments, expected user responses, decision points, and entity references.

    ![List of lesson topics](media/template-list.png)